 - Generous paid time off benefits including an 8-week sabbatical after 7 years of service

 - Professional development is encouraged and paid by SVT

 - Please email resume, cover letter, and three references to [email protected]

 - Emailed submissions should include the subject line: “DLP_[last name]”

-As an Equal Opportunity Employer, Sudbury Valley Trustees aims to create a thriving, inclusive workplace that values each member of our team and reflects and effectively serves the diverse communities of Boston’s metrowest region.
+As an Equal Opportunity Employer, Sudbury Valley Trustees aims to create a thriving, inclusive workplace that values each member of our team and reflects and effectively serves the diverse communities of Boston’s MetroWest region.
 SVT is committed to fairness and equity throughout our internal operations.
 Equity and inclusion are priorities as we strengthen and continue to diversify our team so that we can serve and expand the region in all aspects of our work.

-Updated August 2022
+Updated October 2022